Slickline: Uses

-Mechanical and Hydraulic Jars
+Mechanical and hydraulic jars

-Slickline tools operate with a mechanical action, controlled from surface in the wireline trucks operators compartment.
+Slickline tools operate with a mechanical action, controlled from the surface in the wireline trucks' operators' compartment.
 Typically, this mechanical action is accomplished by the operation of jars.
 There are generally two types of jars; mechanical and hydraulic.

 Mechanical jars look like a long, tubular piece of machined metal that slides longer or shorter approximately 75% to 90% of its total length.
 They give the effect of hammering on the downhole tools.
-The weight or hit of the 'hammer' depends on how much sinker bar is added above the jars.
+The weight or hit of the hammer depends on how much sinker bar is added above the jars.
 Generally, a slickline operator controls the downhole tools with taps and hits from the sinker bar via the mechanical jars, controlled at surface by lowering or raising the toolstring and monitoring weight, depth, and pressure.
 Mechanical jars for slickline can hit up or down the hole, making them a versatile form of jarring.

 Hydraulic jars for slickline are generally meant to jar up only, because not enough sinker bar is able to feasibly be lubricated in to jar down on the downhole tools.
 Hydraulic jars work by the operator pulling up on the line, which puts an upward force on the top of the hydraulic jars.
 The bottom of the hydraulic jars is usually attached by threaded connection to the mechanical jars, which are attached to the downhole tools.
 Depending on how hard the operator pulls on the hydraulic jars will affect how fast they hit, and how hard they hit.
 When the top is pulled on, the inner mandrel begins to slide upwards.
 It has a restriction in it that hydraulic fluid has to bypass as it is pulled upwards, until it reaches an area of no restriction, allowing it to slide rapidly.
 The reason for the initial tighter restriction is to allow the operator to pull his line to the desired hitting range.